 What is a remote team?

-Even though you may be working with the best talent in the world, managing a remote team can be a significant challenge.
-Just a few common challenges of remote teams include:
+You may be working with the best talent in the world; still, managing a remote team can pose some significant challenges.
+A few common challenges include:

-Communication is one of the most challenging skills to master, even in face-to-face relationships, both personal and professional.
-Adding distance and time zones to the mix can prove to be a make-it or break-it experience.
+Communication is one of the most challenging skills to master — even in face-to-face relationships, both personal and professional.
+Adding distance and differing time zones to the mix just complicates things further.

-Think about the big picture.
-Many managers get drawn into bad habits like micromanaging, particularly when they don’t trust your team, but a better approach to take is to focus on goals and outcomes.
-By focusing on what matters, minute-to-minute updates become an expensive way to invest working hours, tedious, and generally less useful.
+Always think about the big picture.
+It’s easy to develop bad habits like micromanaging, particularly if you don’t trust your team, but a better approach to take is to focus on goals and outcomes.
+When you focus on what matters, you’ll realize that minute-to-minute updates are an expensive and tedious way to invest your working hours.

 Build trust and rapport

-Nobody wants to work with strangers.
-Not only is it counterproductive and creates a slower workforce, but a lack of connectedness and trust can also create problematic behaviors like information hoarding and unnecessary competitiveness.
+Nobody enjoys working with strangers.
+In fact, a lack of connectedness and trust can create problematic behaviors like information hoarding and unnecessary competitiveness.

 Pro tip: Autonomous, self-directed teams are often more productive and collaborative.

 Maintain a healthy company culture

-Company culture is one of those intangibles that can inspire great teams to do great things, or end a company, altogether.
+Company culture can inspire great teams to do great things — or it can doom a business.
 Poor culture can lead to high turnover and contagious negativity.
-A great culture can lead to brand ambassadors who promote the organization from within as well as to the public.
+A great culture can create brand ambassadors who promote the organization.

 Make time for fun.
-Great companies with great cultures take time for breaks, fun, and laughter.
-Play digital games together and make time to get to know each other by finding common ground.
-Nothing makes a company worth bragging about like work that doesn’t feel like work 100% of the time.
+Companies with great cultures take time for breaks, fun, and laughter.
+Play digital games together and make time to get to know each other.

-Collaboration is one of the biggest reasons remote workers who are co-located are often recalled into the office.
-When Yahoo! recalled hundreds of their remote workers in 2013, it was a controversial move, but it wasn’t because of a lack of trust or individual productivity.
+Lack of collaboration is one of the biggest reasons companies bring remote workers back into the office.
+When Yahoo! recalled hundreds of remote workers in 2013, it was a controversial move — but it wasn’t because of a lack of trust or individual productivity.
 The Yahoo! recall was because the company believed idea generation and the opportunity to capitalize on intellectual capital depended on the casual, collaborative problem-solving that occurs in face-to-face work environments.

 Scheduling work across time zones

-Hiring the best talent from around the world is a huge win for everyone, but one of the most significant drawbacks is coordinating work across time zones.
-Meetings, collaborative calls, and more can end up taking several days instead of several minutes.
+Hiring talent from around the world can be a win for everyone, but a significant drawback is coordinating work across time zones.
+Meetings and collaborative activities can end up taking days instead of minutes.

 Information sharing is one of the best solutions to the time zone conundrum.
-Effective communication is crucial, but information sharing is one of the pieces of the puzzle that many managers miss.
+Unfortunately, information sharing is one of the pieces of the puzzle many managers miss.
 Instead of using old ways of relaying information, such as back-and-forth emails, choose centralized document-sharing platforms like Slack.
 Another thing you could do is rotate meeting times to allow everyone to contribute.